postmodern/ruby-install/README.md

 ### Ruby

-Rubies older than 1.9.3-p429 will not compile with [Clang] and require [GCC] >= 4.2.
+Rubies older than 1.9.3-p429 will not compile with [Clang][clang] and require [GCC][gcc] >= 4.2.
 Normally, Linux and BSD systems will already have GCC installed.
 OS X users can install GCC via [homebrew]:

     brew tap homebrew/versions
     brew install gcc48